What is a flu shot?

 The CDC recommends getting the seasonal flu shot as soon as it becomes available in your community — typically in the early fall.
 Although we tend to associate flu with the winter months, flu season can begin as early as October.

 People receiving chemotherapy can get the flu shot at any time.
-However, your doctor might advise you to wait and get the shot when your white blood cell count is at a peak, usually in day or so before your next cycle of chemotherapy is about to begin.
+However, your doctor might advise you to wait and get the shot when your white blood cell count is at a peak, usually a day or so before your next cycle of chemotherapy is about to begin.
 There are two reasons for this:

 - The higher your white blood cell count, the more effective the shot is likely to be.
 Remember that the flu shot is going to “teach” these cells and your entire immune system how to deal with the influenza viruses should they enter your body.
 The more white blood cells that are present to respond to the viruses in the vaccine, the better.